ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/11-Protonation_State.md

 ### Limitations of Fixed Protonation State Simulations
-Molecular dynamics simulations employing constant protonation states have many drawbacks.
-In real systems, conformational changes are often accompanied by changes in protonation pattern.
-In fixed state molecular dynamics simulations, these processes are decoupled hindering understanding proton-coupled conformational dynamics.
-If proton-coupled dynamics is essential for your research consider using constant *pH* simulations.
+Molecular dynamics simulations employing constant protonation states have drawbacks.
+In natural systems, conformational changes are often accompanied by changes in protonation patterns.
+In fixed state molecular dynamics simulations, these processes are decoupled, hindering understanding of proton-coupled conformational dynamics.
+If proton-coupled dynamics is essential for your research, consider using constant *pH* simulations.
 Constant pH MD is currently implemented in *AMBER* and *NAMD*.
-At the moment it is not officially implemented in *GROMACS*, but the modified *GROMACS* version is available [[6](https://pubs.acs.org/doi/10.1021/ct200061r)].
+At the moment, it is not officially implemented in *GROMACS*, but the modified *GROMACS* version is available [[6](https://pubs.acs.org/doi/10.1021/ct200061r)].

 References